RyanLILXwX/RyanLILXwX/README.md

 ### Decentralized Finance Machine Learning Project (Jan 2024 – May 2025 | Troy, NY)

-1. Rensselaer Center for Open Source (RCOS) DEFI-analysis - A (Jan 2024 - May 2024)
-2. MATP 4910 - Data Analytics Research (DAR-DeFi-LTM-F24) - A (Sep 2024 - Dec 2024)
-3. Deep Learning for DeFi Market (DMLR_DeFi_Survival_Benchmark) - A (Jan 2025 - May 2025)

 #### Research Assistant, Undergraduate Research Program
 - Designed and built a modular ML pipeline to transform large-scale survival analysis tasks into binary classification problems on Decentralized Finance (DeFi) datasets, enabling rapid experimentation and integration of new models.
 - Implemented multiple machine learning models (Logistic Regression, Random Forest, Elastic Net, XGBoost, DeepHit) using scikit-learn, PyTorch, and R, with automated training and evaluation workflows.